Workplace Dynamics Counselling in

 When the Problem Is the Workplace

-The focus here is on the psychological impact of what you are experiencing and the practical question of what to do about it.
-Legal advice, union support, and HR processes fall outside the scope of counselling — but understand when and whether to access those supports can be part of the conversation.
+The focus here is the psychological impact of what you are experiencing and the practical question of what to do next.
+Legal advice, union support, and HR processes fall outside the scope of counselling, but understanding when and whether to access those supports can be part of the conversation.

 You may be experiencing:

-Harassment, including sexual harassment and harassment based on gender, race, disability, or other aspects of identity
+harassment, including sexual harassment or harassment connected to gender, race, disability, or another aspect of identity

-Moral injury — the psychological weight of being required to act against your values, or witnessing harm you cannot prevent
+moral injury from being required to act against your values or witnessing harm you cannot prevent

-Toxic workplace culture — environments where overextension, mistreatment, or dysfunction are normalized
+a workplace culture where overextension, mistreatment, or dysfunction has become normalized

 Some clients come while still actively in the situation.
 Others reach out after they have left, or while on medical or stress leave, using that time to assess their options and determine what comes next.

-Workplace dynamics counselling addresses both the psychological impact of what you are experiencing and the practical question of what to do about it.
+Workplace dynamics counselling addresses both the psychological impact of what you are experiencing and the practical question of what to do next.

 When a harmful workplace situation creates urgency around career change, part of the work is distinguishing between a direction that genuinely fits and a decision driven primarily by the need to escape.
-Both are understandable.
-They often lead to different next steps.
+Both responses make sense and often lead to different next steps.

 What This Work May Include